Azure/azure-docs-sdk-dotnet/docs-ref-conceptual/dotnet-tutorials-services-monitoring.md

 ---
 title: Tutorials for managing and monitoring .NET apps in Azure
-description: Monitor health and performance of your .NET application running in Azure and instrument telemetry to save information about how people use your app.
+description: Monitor health and performance of your .NET application running in Azure and instrument telemetry to save information about how people use your app. ms.date: 10/19/2017
-author: camsoper
-ms.author: casoper
-manager: wpickett
-ms.date: 10/19/2017
-ms.topic: reference
-ms.technology: azure
-ms.devlang: dotnet
-ms.service: multiple
-ms.custom: devcenter
 ---

 # Tutorials for monitoring and managing your .NET apps in Azure